Fee-Free Open Mortgages

 Time to sign

-You sign for the mortgage loan and deeds of sale at a notary's office.
+You sign the mortgage loan and deeds of sale at a notary's office.
 It's now time to enjoy your new home!

 Calculate your mortgage repayments